-Taxis There are no meter-taxis in Papua.
-In the bigger towns in Papua the public transportation is called 'taxi'.
+Taxis In several bigger cities in Papua e.g Jayapura, Manokwari and Sorong you can make use of the MAXIM application where you can order a car or motorbike transfer.
+GOJEK and GRAB may be available limited.
+Public transportation is also called 'taxi'.
 These are hop on / hop off minibuses that drive a certain route.
 You can identify each direction and route from a different colour of the mini-bus or a number written on the minibus.
-For one trip, the price is approx. Rp.
-10,000.
-At the reception of your hotel you can ask which colour or number you need to take to your desired destination.
-In addition, there is also the motorbike taxi called "ojek", recognizable for their yellow helmet with an 'ojek registration number'.
+In addition, there is also the motorbike taxi called "ojek", recognizable for their helmet with an 'ojek registration number'.
 If taking public transportation is too adventurous for you, your hotel can often arrange a private drop off or pick up to your desired destination.